 The accuracy and the repeatability of the spectroradiometer has a direct influence on the final quality achieved.
 Besides a perfect dark current and wave length calibration the linearity of the spectroradiometer is especially a key factor here.
 The reason is that during the coating run the absolute transmittance of the layer stack, the filter in the making, will continuously change with each layer applied.
 Therefore, it is important to have a reliable and predictable linear response from the spectrometer, even at low transmission values.
 Otherwise a change in transmittance will result in higher uncertainties of the measurements, which in turn will influence the accuracy of the calculated layer thicknesses.

 Introducing the Admesy Neo series spectroradiometer platform

 When CEC started to work together with Admesy a solution to this challenge was found in using the new Neo spectroradiometer platform.
 The filters produced meet much tighter tolerances now.
+They are used in our Prometheus Colorimeter Series and Helios Imaging Colorimeter Series.
 Neo’s well though-out optical and mechanical construction assures the highest optical performance for this and similar applications.
 The unique industrial-robust coupler and the supplied SDK make hard- and software integration into commercial solution like the CEC coating machine a breeze.